 It's important to note that the aggregation link doesn't state in any way that Class A owns Class B nor that there's a parent-child relationship (when parent deleted all its child's are being deleted as a result) between the two.
 Actually, quite the opposite!
 The aggregation link is usually used to stress the point that Class A instance is not the exclusive container of Class B instance, as in fact the same Class B instance has another container/s.

 To sum it up association is a very generic term used to represent when one class used the functionalities provided by another class.
 We say it's a composition if one parent class object owns another child class object and that child class object cannot meaningfully exist without the parent class object.
 If it can then it is called Aggregation.

 Generalization is a mechanism for combining similar classes of objects into a single, more general class.
 Generalization identifies commonalities among a set of entities.
 The commonality may be of attributes, behavior, or both.
 In other words, a superclass has the most general attributes, operations, and relationships that may be shared with subclasses.
 A subclass may have more specialized attributes and operations.

 For Example, a Bank Account is of two types - Savings Account and Credit Card Account.
-Savings Account and Credit Card Account inherit the common/ generalized properties like Account Number, Account Balance etc. from a Bank Account and also have their own specialized properties like unsettled payment etc.
+Savings Account and Credit Card Account inherit the common/ generalized properties like Account Number, Account Balance, etc. from a Bank Account and also have their specialized properties like unsettled payment etc.

 Generalization vs Inheritance

 Generalization is the term that we use to denote abstraction of common properties into a base class in UML.
 The UML diagram's Generalization association is also known as Inheritance.
 When we implement Generalization in a programming language, it is often called Inheritance instead.
-Generalization and inheritance are basically the same, the terminology just differs depending on the context where it is being used.
+Generalization and inheritance are the same.
+The terminology just differs depending on the context where it is being used.